NiklasEi/bevy_asset_loader/README.md

     player: Handle<ColorMaterial>,
 }
 ```
-*This requires the feature `sprite` which is part of the default features*

 ### Loading texture atlases

-You can directly load texture atlases from sprite sheets.
+You can directly load texture atlases from sprite sheets if you enable the feature `render`.
 For a complete example please take a look at [atlas_from_grid.rs](/bevy_asset_loader/examples/atlas_from_grid.rs).
 ```rust ignore
 #[derive(AssetCollection)]
 struct MyAssets {